DominicLuidold/SimpleBroadcast/src/main/resources/readme.txt

 - The prefix, suffix as well as all messages have to be surrounded by single quotes ('...') in order that the colour codes and also the variables can work properly.
 - It's not possible to write out single quotes (') within a message.
-As a replacement the variable %sq% is available which finally gets replaced by a single quote again.
+As a replacement the variable "%sq%" is available which finally gets replaced by a single quote again.
 - Since v1.9 the option "pluginmetrics" is no longer available.
 If you still want to decide if PluginMetrics is allowed to send stats you can do that in the "PluginMetrics" folder in your plugin directory.